IBM/tensorflow-hangul-recognition/README.md

 3) In the file browser, navigate to and click on the _./hangul-tensordroid_ directory of this project, and then press **OK**.

 The project should now be buildable and useable from within Android Studio.
+When Gradle builds the project for the first time, you might find that there are some dependency issues, but these are easily resolvable in Android Studio by clicking on the error prompt links to install the dependencies.

-In it's current state, the provided Android application uses the _2350-common-hangul.txt_ label files and already has a pre-trained model trained on about 200,000 images from 22 fonts.
+In it's current state, the provided Android application uses the _2350-common-hangul.txt_ label files and already has a pre-trained model trained on about 320,000 images from 40 fonts.
 These are located in _./hangul-tensordroid/app/src/main/assets/_.
 If you want to switch out the model or labels file, simply place them in this directory.
 You must then specify the names of these files in _./hangul-tensordroid/app/src/main/java/ibm/tf/hangul/MainActivity.java_ by